HomeDing/homeding.github.io/boards/bulb.md

 :::

 There are many different bulb devices that use RGB and white LED variants.
-The bulbs that use GPIOs with PWM or the chips MY9231, MY9291.
+The bulbs that use GPIOs with PWM or the chips like MY9231, MY9291.

+The biggest challenge with these bulbs is that there is usually no easy way to get to the serial port without destroying the housing.

+Therefore bulbs are used here, that can also be flashed with a new software via the network.
+This is done by the program **tuya-convert** that runs on a Raspberry pi.

-## Tuya Bulb
+## Tuya Bulbs

-The Manufacturer Tuya has created several WiFi Bulbs that are available from different sources.
+The Manufacturer **Tuya** has created several WiFi Bulbs that are available from different sources.

-This sample is using a ESP8266 processor with a MY9291 driver chip for the LEDs that is used in some bulb formats.
+To check if a given bulb is using the ESP8266 processor the [template registry for the TASMOTA firmware](https://templates.blakadder.com/) can be searched.
+Here you also find some information on the purpose of the GPIO pins and the used chips inside.

 ## Flashing Tuya bulbs the first time using tuya-convert